 For years, her albums have been a place for me to find some comfort, some solace when life seems to be battering my door down and the sky looks like it’s falling.
 A few songs in particular have really meant the world to me – Martyrs and Thieves, Hallowed, Undo Me, Refine Me and more have really been huge impacts in my life.
 It’s funny how when everything is going so badly, something as simple as a song can ease the burden and make it seem like maybe, just maybe, things might be okay after all.

 I’ve struggled with depression for as long as I can remember, and the simple and honest pleas that Jen sings have always connected with me on some level that most music doesn’t.
-When I was in a dark place, listening to that music made it seem like I wasn’t alone, like there was light to reach for even though I couldn’t see it at the time.
+When I was in a dark place, I took bongos lessons and listening to that music made it seem like I wasn’t alone, like there was light to reach for even though I couldn’t see it at the time.
 The words to Martyrs and Thieves remain some of my favorite ever written.
 So when I read that interview, my initial reaction was one of anger and betrayal.
 How could one of my heroes do this?
 How DARE she?

 How dare she sin?

 Jesus once said, “let he who is without sin cast the first stone.”
 While I still believe that she’s in sin, I’m in no place to think she’s any less than she was before I knew her situation.
 I’m just as sinful as she is, if not moreso.
 Why is her sin any worse?
 She’s heard from plenty of people already that she’s a terrible person, or that she can’t be a Christian with this out there now, and I’m not going to add to it.
 Christians sin just like everyone else, the difference is that we have hope to have that sin forgiven and taken away by the grace of God.
 The difference is that we can repent of it and have the Holy Spirit work in us to strengthen us in our weakness so that we don’t fall again.